-In March of 2010, the American Sign Language English/Interpreting Program received full and unconditional accreditation by the Commission on Collegiate Interpreter Education (CCIE).
+The American Sign Language English/Interpreting Program received full and unconditional accreditation by the Commission on Collegiate Interpreter Education (CCIE) in March of 2010.
+The new comprehensive evaluation visit will be in Fall 2021.
+Information about accreditation may be found at http://ccie-accreditation.org/.

 Among the strengths noted by the CCIE are: